 Your ISOS international medical insurance will be activated

 You must enter your flight details to have international medical coverage while participating in your abroad program.

 Penn will know your whereabouts in case of an emergency so that we can provide relevant and timely information.

 Side-trips should also be entered into MyTrips so that Penn can contact you if needed outside of your primary host country abroad.
-Semester Abroad Fall 2021 students should carefully check the CDC Travel Recommendation Level of their destination country prior to booking any personal/leisure travel.
-Travel to destinations rated CDC Level 3 or 4 is not permitted without prior authorization from CTRA.
+Semester Abroad students should carefully check the CDC Travel Recommendation Level of their destination country prior to booking any personal/leisure travel.
+Travel to certain destinations is not permitted without prior authorization from CTRA.
 Travel is also prohibited if any length of quarantine is required upon reentry to the students’ host country.
 Visit the CTRA Guidelines for more information.

 You will receive country-specific information about your overseas location.

 In addition to registering your travel in MyTrips, Penn also recommends that all U.S. citizens register their travel online with the U.S. State Department’s Smart Traveler Enrollment Program (STEP).
 Registration makes your presence and whereabouts known in case it is necessary for a consular official to contact you in an emergency.
 Non-U.S. citizens should contact their local embassy to see if similar enrollment programs exist.